Answered By: IESE Library Last Updated: Mar 07, 2019 Views: 16

-In Sabi (Spanish companies).
-Go to Stock Data > Listed/unlisted Companies.
+In Sabi (Spanish companies.
+Big and small companies).
+To research private companies go to Stock Data > Listed/Unlisted Companies.

 In Orbis (Worldwide companies).
+There is limited information available for some private and/or small companies.
 Go to Legal Form (left hand menu).

 In EMIS (Emerging countries companies).